Cancelling hung-up requests in uvicorn

 except asyncio.CancelledError:

-# straightforward way to subclass CancelledError when a task is cancelled.
+# no straightforward way to subclass CancelledError when a task is

 print(f"Request handler {unique_id} was cancelled", file=sys.stderr)